bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 | Multiplication and Division of variables      | No      | No      | No       | Yes   |
 | Absolute zero                                 | No      | No      | No       | Yes   |

-And here is a table that compares the levels of measurment.
+And here is a table that compares the levels of measurement.

 ``` r
 df <- readr::read_csv('comparison_of_levels.csv')